 You also want to have the perfect equipment.
 Light softball bats are best because they’ll make it easier for you to control them and hit the ball.

 On top of that, you’ll want a comfortable uniform and some protective additions, like a helmet and cups.
 As long as you’re comfortable and the equipment is top quality, you’ll do well.

 3. Be Confident

 You also need to be confident.
-We don’t mean confident, since that can often backfire, we simply mean confident.
+We don’t mean cocky since that can often backfire; we simply mean confident.
 Have faith in yourself!
-If you lack confidence, you’re likely to get shaken by the pressure, and mess up your hits.
+If you lack confidence, you’re likely to get shaken by the pressure and mess up your hits.